learn-co-students/devise_lab-v-000/README.md

       end
     end

-Here we look for a user with that (provider: :facebook, uid: your_uid) pair, and create them if they aren't in the database.
+Here we look for a user with that (provider: :facebook, uid: your_uid) pair and create them if they aren't in the database.
 For Facebook users, we create a random password.
 The expectation is that users logging in with Facebook don't subsequently want to set a password.

 You should now see a missing template error.
 But wait, didn't we say `sign_in_and_redirect`?
 Where are we being redirected to?